ayorkshireworrall/docker-postgres-windows-config/README.md

 ### Prerequisites

-Docker installation on a Windows PC.
+Docker installation on a Windows PC or Linux operating system.
 At the time of writing I had Docker version 20.10.12 installed but the commands used are core commands that are unlikely to ever change so in theory it should work with any version.
 Docker provides comprehensive installation instructions so I'll spare myself any errors and refer to their documentation for this ;) https://docs.docker.com/desktop/install/windows-install/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

+### Windows

 Firstly, create a file named `init.sql` in the root of this project folder.
 The contents of this file should be a small set of SQL commands to